 In 2016, Melbourne Girls’ College initiated an innovative S.T.E.A.M program.
 This program is designed to promote Science, Technologies, Engineering, The Arts and Mathematics across the school and as a career pathway.
 It also provides opportunities to develop the skills and knowledge our world requires in the 21st Century.
 Critical thinking, collaborative and communication skills and creativity are considered vital skills in the modern workforce.

 Students participate in programs involving computer coding, robotics, 3D printing and drawing, green screen technology, virtual reality experiences and electronics.
 They are encouraged to participate in competitions and events with a S.T.E.A.M-focus.
 Our students have had great success in many camps, competitions, and events.

 Students have participated in the FIRST Lego League, hosting regional events in 2018 and 2019.
-The teams were required to build a Lego robot, program it to complete various challenges, complete a project on the year’s theme and demonstrate the core values of the FIRST organisation.
-In 2020, we hope to participate in the FIRST Tech Challenge, involving bigger robots, more advanced coding and harder challenges.
+The teams are required to build a Lego robot, program it to complete various challenges, complete a project on the year’s theme and demonstrate the core values of the FIRST organisation.
+In 2020, Wwe hope to participate in the FIRST Tech Challenge, involving bigger robots, more advanced coding and harder challenges.